Everybody rolls with their fingers crossed

 - Yugi had his share of folks who rigged the game too, mostly Rare Hunters.
 His unnamed first opponent in Battle City used counterfeit Exodia cards that were marked with invisible ink that only he could see using special contact lenses.
 Also, there was Arkana, a stage magician, who in the anime boasted - to himself - that he knew over a hundred ways to cheat at cards.
 For this duel, he trimmed the edges of certain cards, making them slightly smaller than the others, so they'd wind up on the top of his deck easier.

-- In the Mad Magazine story "Religious Promoter of the Year", an immoral preacher tells the reporter that they have a casino in the church.
-When the reporter asks him if games of chance aren't sinful, that's exactly the Loophole Abuse he needs: He explains that since the games are rigged so that the house always wins, that takes the sin out of it.
+- In the MAD Magazine story "Religious Promoter of the Year", an immoral preacher tells the reporter that they have a casino in the church.
+When the reporter asks him if games of chance aren't sinful, that's exactly the Loophole Abuse he needs to argue that since the games are rigged so that the house always wins, that takes the sin out of it.

 - Casino was set in a casino, a few people tried to cheat.
 The results were unpleasant.

 - At that time, the The Mafia still ran a few casinos in Vegas, so their method of dealing with cheaters is no different from how they normally do things.

 - The titular location of The Casino, being owned by the mob, uses loaded dice to scam its patrons.